Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ### Installing Git LFS to clone locally

 Boss Room uses Git Large Files Support (LFS) to handle all large assets required locally.
 See [Git LFS installation options](https://github.com/git-lfs/git-lfs/wiki/Installation) for Windows and Mac instructions.
+This step is only needed if cloning locally.
+You can also just download the project which will already include large files.

 ## Registering the project with Unity Gaming Services (UGS)